- 4.03% (60-month, new car)

 - 4.71% (36-month, used car)

-Average rates on new car loans plummeted this week as lenders revved up competition, according to Bankrate's latest survey of interest rates.
+Average rates on new car loans stalled this week, according to Bankrate's latest survey of interest rates.